 Not advisable if selecting the G1 collector.
-You can find more information in Garbage Collector Configuration.
+For more information, see Garbage Collector Configuration.

 4. If you are running PingAccess as a Windows service, run the generate-wrapper-jvm-options.bat file located in the <PA_HOME>/sbin/windows directory.

 This file applies the changes from the jvm-memory.options file to the wrapper-jvm-options.conf file, which is used by the Windows service.